Last Updated: Tuesday 4th August 2020

-The COVID-19 coronavirus pandemic has affected lives and livelihoods across the globe and hundreds of thousands of UK businesses are bracing themselves for its impact not only in the long-term but with immediate effect.
+The COVID-19 coronavirus pandemic has affected lives and livelihoods across the globe and hundreds of thousands of UK businesses have been left considering what the impact will be both in the short-term and also looking further ahead.

-Many companies, partnerships, and sole trader businesses simply do not have the financial breathing space to manage an emergency cash flow situation – and this is the threat that COVID-19 is posing to businesses across the country in a wide variety of industries and sectors - particularly since the UK entered lockdown on March 23rd.
+Many companies, partnerships, and sole trader businesses simply do not have the financial breathing space to manage an emergency cash flow situation – and this is the threat that COVID-19 poses to businesses across the country in a wide variety of industries and sectors - both during the lockdown earlier this year, and also as they begin to navigate the equally challenging times which lie ahead.

-So how can your business cope from the imminent financial impact of this coronavirus?
+So how can your business cope from the continuing financial impact of the Covid-19 Coronavirus?

 Talk to your business support network

-- Your business insurance might provide the cover you need if your business has to stop trading indefinitely.
+- Your business insurance might provide the cover you need if your business had to stop trading during the lockdown period, or any future lockdowns which may occur over the coming months.
 Check your policy wording as you might have Business Interruption cover in your commercial insurance policy – speak to your insurer if you’re not sure.
 Once you have confirmed that you have Business Interruption cover, you will need to check whether you have an extension for “notifiable diseases”.

 - For the self-employed, there's help available too - based on specific criteria.
 The Self-Employed Income Support Scheme (SEISS) will allow you to claim a taxable grant of 80% of your average monthly trading profits, paid out in a single instalment covering 3 months, and capped at £7,500 altogether.
-This is a temporary scheme, but it may be extended.
-To find out more, click here.
+This was later extended for a further 3 months at a lower rate of 70% capped at £6,570.
+Applications for the first grant have now closed, although eligible individuals can submit a claim for the second portion of the grant from 17th August 2020.

 - Take advantage of other government measures such as VAT deferrment - the next quarterly VAT payment will be deferred for businesses, and also the extended HMRC Time to Pay Scheme which gives businesses additional breathing space when settling their tax bills including VAT, PAYE, and Corporation Tax.